Installing InnoKB Server

 Within the design mode,

-Is there any easier way to import data from myBase .nyf databases?
+Is there a way to import data from existing myBase .nyf databases?

 User Interface Localization